 Buyers from Outside the European Union

 In addition to these, for non-French and non-EU buyers there are further processes, principally applying for permission and clearance to reside in France.
-This process normally drags on for about three months but can run concurrently with the purchasing procedures.
-It includes full background, economic and citizenship checks, registration with the Martinique Government, health checks and proof of income if you are planning to live and retire to French territory.
+This process normally takes about three months but can run concurrently with the purchasing procedures.
+It includes full background, economic and citizenship checks, registration with the Government, health checks and proof of income if you are planning to live and retire to French territory.

 The procedures for the purchase of a private home of less than 2.47 acres (1 hectare) are broadly set out below.
 For property larger than this, in rare cases, The Société d'Amenagément Foncier et d'Establissement Rural (SAFER) might wish to review the sale in line with its remit to preserve special or agriculture land.